 Beginning just before Armed Forces Day to Veterans Day (May 14 – Nov.
 11), Lewis and Clark County organizations, businesses, schools, government offices, and many others will challenge each other to become Military Strong by taking five online courses on military culture and then referring fellow entities to do the same.

 Provided through the PsychArmor Institute’s Veteran-Ready Organization certification program, each free course is just 15 – 25 minutes and educates learners about the basics of military culture and how to talk to service members, veterans, and their families.
 Taking all five courses makes you Military Strong.

 The goal of the challenge is to build the community’s awareness about the unique needs of service members, veterans, and their families while empowering everyone to be more supportive of those who serve.
 Military Strong also aims to prevent suicide among this population.

-Course titles are as follows (about 90 minutes total):
+Course titles are as follows (less than 90 minutes total):

 • 15 Things Veterans Want You to Know